ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 Due to her deafness, Marie relies on sign language and lip-reading for communication.
 You'll understand that Marie therefore experiences difficulty with tasks that heavily rely on sound.

 Marie experiences a significant loss of nuance while watching a movie or a documentary.
 Although many films offer closed captions, they are often too neutral.

+Unlike typical prototypes, Marie is already proficient in using digital technologies.
+The challenge lies in incorporating visual representations or symbols for sound descriptions to convey the atmosphere or tone of a scene.
+Marie believes that excessive sound descriptions in captions are unnecessary when the sounds are already visible on screen, such as an explosion.
+She desires the inclusion of appropriately labeled speakers within the captions to enhance her understanding of conversations.
+Consistency and accuracy in representing speech and expressions are also valued by Marie in closed captions.

 How might we enhance closed captions(cc) to provide Marie with a more meaningful viewing experience?

 ## Assumptions
 - Difficulty experiencing the emotions conveyed by a film/series (as music is a significant component in that).